VDHSoft-com/API-Documentation-HTML-Template-V2/README.md

 # API/Webservices Documentation HTML Template

-### A simple, modern, fully customizable with tags HTML template for your APIs/Webservices documentation
+## A simple, modern, fully customizable with tags HTML template for your APIs/Webservices documentation

-## Current version : 2.0.0 (NEW from VDHSoft.com)
+### Current version : 2.0.0 (NEW from VDHSoft.com)

 - this is an updated version of Florian Nicolas.

-- this version is more customizable thru the use of a xml definition file (see api-definition.xml). here is the structure of the xml file :
+- this version is more customizable thru the use of a xml definition file (see api-definition.xml).
+  <br>here is the structure/example of the xml file :

 ```xml
 <APIDefinition>